-Blake took Saturday morning off to play golf and I tried to go downtown, but parking was impossible.
+Blake took Saturday morning off to play golf.
+I tried to go downtown, but parking was impossible.
 Instead, I joined Blake and his friends at Centennial Park for lunch where I ate at The Grilled Cheeserie food truck.
 I ordered a grilled cheese with bacon and it was delicious!
 That night’s LP Field show included Chris Young, Thomas Rhett, Brett Eldredge, Little Big Town, and Carrie Underwood.
 After the concerts, we went to Rippy’s, my favorite bar downtown, right beside Bridgestone Arena.
 They have two girls that sing covers of songs and I try to see them every time I come to town.
 I should note here that Blake and I get around Nashville via Lyft.
 This was our second year using that ride share service and we have nothing but wonderful things to say about it!

 The last day of CMA Fest, Blake and I tried to get back into the concert scene.
 We went to see Cole Taylor at the Hard Rock Plaza.
 After, we opted to sightsee around Nashville with my mom and sister from the comfort of an air-conditioned vehicle.
 We had an early dinner at the Melting Pot, one of our favorites.
 After eating way too much, we headed over to LP Field to enjoy the last night of CMA Fest.
 Cole Swindell opened, followed by Darius Rucker, Eric Church (my favorite), Keith Urban, and Brad Paisley.
 Afterwards, Blake and I said goodbye to my mom and sister and packed up our apartment.
 CMA Music Fest 2015 was officially over.

 Although we did not get to see all of the performers that we wanted to, due to the heat and crowds, Blake and I had a wonderful trip.
-After 5 years, I feel as if I have mastered CMA Music Fest, realizing that you do not have to do everything that is offered.
+After five years, I feel as if I have mastered CMA Music Fest, realizing that you do not have to do everything that is offered.
 Blake and I got to do what we absolutely wanted to and spent some time enjoying other things that Nashville has to offer.
 I am counting down the days until CMA Music Fest 2016!

 Taylor Pittman Hardy wrote this article.